 Due to the remoteness and almost uninhabited state in the last decades, the corals are untouched and thriving, attracting a diverse marine life with massive schools of fish.

-But Una Una offers more than only the submarine beauty, read more about it here:
+But Una Una island offers more than only the submarine beauty, read more about it here: